asgardeo/asgardeo-auth-react-sdk/README.md

 ## Prerequisite

-Create an organization in Asgardeo if you don't already have one.
+1. Register to [Asgardeo](https://wso2.com/asgardeo) and create an organization if you don't already have one.
 The organization name you choose will be referred to as `<org_name>` throughout this document.
+2. [Register a Single Page Application in Asgardeo](https://wso2.com/asgardeo/docs/guides/applications/register-single-page-app/#register-the-app) to obtain necessory keys to integrate your application with Asgardeo.

 ## Getting Started